softwaresaiyajin/ios-modular-app-demo/README.md

 - [Swift Style Guide](https://github.com/raywenderlich/swift-style-guide) - A team can be composed of developers whose skills vary from one another, but still, they should all be able to read one another's code and point out the lines of codes that don't follow the team's engineering standards.
 This can be achieved using a standardised coding style.

 # CI/CD
-With lots of features being developed and requested for merge to your base branch, it's a necessity to check the build integrity and to automate and deployment process.
+With lots of features being developed and requested for merge to your base branch, it's a necessity to check the build integrity and to automate deployment process.
 Prerequisites of CI tool is the source code should have written tests in it otherwise, the tool is not fully utilised.
 I prefer a cloud-based solution compared to a build a machine because I can schedule or deploy right away a build anywhere.
 Below is a cheaper, open-source CI/CD tool:

  - [Bitrise](https://www.bitrise.io) - Bitrise scans and configures your project for any mobile platform, be it native or hybrid, so you can start shipping your app immediately